Was Your Flight Delayed Or Cancelled?

 Denied Boarding

-You were denied boarding the airline, resulting in your journey being missed or delayed by more than 3 hours
+You were denied boarding the airline, resulting in your journey being missed

 Missed Connection Flight